javadroider/interview-prep/src/main/java/com/javadroider/interviewprep/designpatterns/InPlainWords.md

 # Creational (FABS P)

+Factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.

+Abstract factory

+Builder

+Singleton ensures that only one object of a particular class is ever created.

 Prototype pattern creates object based on an existing object through cloning.

-Singleton ensures that only one object of a particular class is ever created.

 # Structural (DAFF CP)